keymanapp/help.keyman.com/developer/15.0/guides/lexical-models/advanced/unicode-breaker-extension.md

 ```

 The rule, however, does not apply between the `'` and the `t`, so without the spec's WB7 rule,
-a wordbreak could occur here.
+a wordbreak could occur here once WB999 is reached.

 You may define any number of these rule objects in any order for use within the wordbreaker within the
 `rules` array.